jdh4/software_testing/02_unittest/README.md

 assert f(1, 2) == 3
 ```

+### Validation vs. Verification

+Verification involves not executing the code whereas validation does.

 ## unittest from the Python Standard Library

 A good starting point for unit testing is the the [`unittest`](https://docs.python.org/3/library/unittest.html) module of the Python Standard Library.
 If you have Python installed then you have